getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app-with-iota-sdk/building-for-ios/libsodium.md

 > To save time feel free to adjust the script in order to skip some of the targets.

-The console output tells you where you will find the wanted `libsodium.a`: It's located in the folder "\<path/to/your/libsodium-master\>/libsodium-apple/tmp/ios64/lib/".
+The console output tells you where you will find the wanted `libsodium.a`: It's located in the folder "\<path/to/your/libsodium\>/libsodium-apple/tmp/ios64/lib/".

 ### Step 2: Test the built library

+Navigate to the `rust` folder of the Playground App you have created in the Android section.

 Now, I recommend to test the cargo build in Terminal by setting the following environment variables before executing the commands.
 Please replace "_/path/to/library_" with the correct directory path to your library (do NOT append "_libsodium.a_" at the end of the path).